 Let’s analyze this class exercise.
 At first glance, it would seem that the obvious choice would be to pick two points—for then, everyone is sure to get the points.

 But this requires a great deal of social trust.
 And that is not always apparent between strangers.

 Thus, some students choose six points (greater than 10% of students in all of my classes have done so, except one class which hit 10% exactly).
 In fact, I would argue, picking six is a “rational” choice, because the likelihood of your own choice directly affecting the group is very small.
-This exercise is analogous to real-world behavior involving consumption of public resources.

 Now let’s look at the big picture.